ItsCyka2/MyDigital-TV-Modified-/README.md

 ## Key Modifications
   - Updated the Channel Logo

-## More Notes:
+## Needed to do:
- - Changing the video format from .mtv to .mp4
+ - Changing the recorded files from .mtv to .mp4
+ - Adding TV Channel Logo from other countries.

+## Notes:
+ - This app will only work for MyPhone MyDigital TV Digital Dongle.
+ - There will be some bugs on this app but i will fix it as soon as possible.

 ## Original Repository
 The original version of this project is available at: